 The company introduced retro styled motorcycles with classic badging this immediately saw the soaring sales and the brand again become hit.

-Today in 2019 the saga still goes on and bullet brand is a very strong and powerful full brand of India automobile Industry, like a phoenix it has reemerged and claimed its place long lost.
+Today the saga still goes on and bullet brand is a very strong and powerful full brand of India automobile Industry, like a phoenix it has reemerged and claimed its place long lost.

 If you are coming to India on your favorite Golden triangle tours don’t forget to ride this classic motorcycle which certainly will evoke nostalgia.